Country _ Name

 Consent for the extension of the scope of activities of an investment fund company to include (i) investment advice - is subject to a fee of EUR 2,000, (ii) management of portfolios that include one or more financial instruments - is subject to a fee of EUR 2,500, (iii) reception and transmission of orders to buy or sell financial instruments - is subject to a fee of EUR 1,000.

-Brokerage activities may be conducted based on a permit granted by the Polish Financial Supervision Authority (Komisja Nadzoru Finansowego).
+Brokerage activities may be conducted based on a permit granted by the Financial Supervision Authority (Komisja Nadzoru Finansowego).
 The legal basis for granting authorizations and rules of conducting brokerage activity is the Act on Trading in Financial Instruments (Ustawa o obrocie instrumentami finansowymi).
 Brokerage activities may be conducted, among others, by brokerage houses.
 The amount of the fee for brokerage activity permits depends on the scope (types) of brokerage activity for which the permit is granted.
 The maximum amount of fees charged may not exceed EUR 4,500.
 The initial capital of a brokerage house for conducting brokerage activity is, as a rule, at least EUR 125,000.

-If the FinTech offers ancillary services involving the initiation of a payment transaction (Payment Initiation Service, “PIS”) or access to account information (Account Information Service, “AIS”), its activities are regulated by the provisions
+If the FinTech offers ancillary services involving the initiation of a payment transaction (Payment Initiation Service, 'PIS') or access to account information (Account Information Service, 'AIS'), its activities are regulated by the provisions of the Payment Services Act (ustawa o uslugach platniczych).

-Activity as an AIS provider is a regulated activity and requires prior registration in the register of payment service providers and electronic money issuers kept by the Polish Financial Supervision Authority (Komisja Nadzoru Finansowego).
+Activity as an AIS provider is a regulated activity and requires prior registration in the register of payment service providers and electronic money issuers kept by the Financial Supervision Authority (Komisja Nadzoru Finansowego).
 The entry in the register is subject to a fee of PLN 616 (approx. EUR 130).

 Additional comments regarding the legal situation for asset and portfolio management services or what FinTech’s must be aware of in this business area